IHESweden/IHEstyle/README.md

 # IHEstyle
-R ggplot colour package with IHE colour scheme
+This is the GGplot colour package with the IHE colour scheme.
+It is used by the Swedish Institute for Health Economics in their publications.

-Note that both ggExtra and ggthemes packages are needed in order to use this package.
+Note that both ggExtra and ggthemes packages must be installed in order to use this package.